vivekbrahmadandi/Argos/README.md

 [Link to framework](https://github.com/workpeter/ARGOS)

 I created this framework to use as a template for future projects.
 Although existing projects often have an established (well integrated) framework, there is always room for improvement.
-This framework does many things well, so feel free to pinch ideas.
-Such as:
+This framework does many things well, such as:
 * Testing across multiple operating systems and browsers in parallel with a single build command
 * Consolidates the results into a single Cucumber report [Feature Overview](https://ibb.co/d11ezo)